Dynamic Budget Throttling in Repeated Second-Price Auctions: The Algorithm and Performance

 \subsection{The Algorithm}

-Our \algName algorithm is depicted in \Cref{alg:OGD-CB}.
-The algorithm first conducts a one-round exploration to make an appropriate initialization (\Cref{algoline:explore_start}--\Cref{algoline:explore_end}).
-After observing the value in each of the following rounds, the algorithm chooses the action based on a dynamically updated pricing parameter $\lambda_t$ (\Cref{algoline:action}), which is updated afterward according to the cost to control the rate of budget expenditure (\Cref{algoline:grad_descent}).
-As we shall see, the update of $\lambda_t$ follows an online gradient descent (OGD) procedure for a series of proper online reward functions.
-Intuitively, a large $\lambda_t$ implies that the budget is spent too fast currently, and the algorithm reduces the frequency of entering the market.
+Our \algName algorithm is presented in \Cref{alg:OGD-CB}.
+The algorithm starts with a one-round exploration to make an appropriate initialization (\Cref{algoline:explore_start}--\Cref{algoline:explore_end}).
+In each of the following rounds, after observing the value, the algorithm chooses the action based on a dynamically updated pricing parameter $\lambda_t$ (\Cref{algoline:action}), which is updated to control the rate of budget expenditure (\Cref{algoline:grad_descent}).
+The update of $\lambda_t$ follows an online gradient descent (OGD) procedure for a series of proper online reward functions, with step size $\eta_t$.
+Intuitively, a large $\lambda_t$ indicates that the budget is being spent too quickly, and the algorithm reduces the frequency of entering the market.
 Conversely, an average expenditure below the ideal $\rho$ in past rounds will result in a descent of $\lambda_t$ and encourage the algorithm to participate in the auction.
-Such an intuition comes from \cite{balseiro2022best}.
-However, a crucial difference between our setting and \cite{balseiro2022best} is that the buyer does not know the (expected) revenue and cost given the value.
-To deal with such an issue, we adopt the distribution estimation method and the confidence bound (CB) technique.
-Specifically, at the start of each round, the algorithm first gives estimates of the expected revenue and cost based on the observed history (\Cref{algoline:estimate}) and takes a bias by the confidence bound, and then makes the decision and updates according to the biased estimation.
-As the observation on the highest competing bid $p$ accumulates, the estimation of the reward and the cost grows accurate, and the bias value diminishes to zero.
+This intuition has been inspired by \citet{balseiro2022best}.
+However, a crucial distinction between our setting and that work is that the buyer is unaware of the (expected) revenue and cost given the value.
+To address this issue, we employ the distribution estimation method and the confidence bound (CB) technique.
+Specifically, at the start of each round, the algorithm first provides estimates of the expected revenue and cost based on the history (\Cref{algoline:estimate}) and incorporates a bias using the confidence bound, parameterized by $\epsilon_t$, and then makes the decision and updates according to the biased estimation.
+As the observation on the highest competing bid $p$ accumulates, the estimation of the reward and the cost becomes more precise, and the bias value reduces to zero.